 This model finds little support for the claim that diversification (a higher HHI score) would lead to better fiscal performance during the recession (less revenue decline from 2008-2010).
 The model did show that states that collect personal income taxes, all else equal, lead to better fiscal performance.
 Conversely, states that use a corporate income tax actually experienced a larger decline in revenue than those that did not.

 The Great Recession had a profound impact on state governments and their budgets.
 Because economic downturns are recurring events, it is therefore prudent for jurisdictions of all shapes and sizes to plan ahead for them.
 This research adds to the existing literature on possible strategies for states to employ in order to better weather future economic downturns.

 Kilby, Nick, "Does Tax Revenue Diversification Help States Weather Economic Downturns?
 Evidence from the Great Recession" (2014).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 12.